geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 Adatum’s IT Consultant has informed Holly that by building a Power App from a data source, she will see how easy it is to create a fully functioning app because Power Apps will do all the work for her.
 In this task, Holly wants to test this out by creating a Power App for entering and managing service tickets using the existing Service Desk Requests SharePoint list as the app’s data source.

 Once you create the Power App, you will add a new record using the app, you will edit an existing record using the app, and you will delete a record through the app.
-In each case, you will verify that the corresponding activity occurred in the Service Desk Requests list in the IT Services site in SharePoint.
+In each case, you will verify the corresponding activity occurred in the Service Desk Requests list in the IT Services site in SharePoint.
 Once you have added, edited, and deleted a record using the Power App, you will save the Power App for your users to access.

-1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.
+1. You should still be logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

 2. In Microsoft Edge, the **Power Apps** tab should still be open from the prior exercise; if not, open a new tab in your browser and enter the following URL in the address bar: **https://make.powersapps.com**